Driving the road to Cerro El Pital, where El Salvador meets Honduras

 Cerro El Pital

-Set high in the Reserva Biologica El Pital, the peak is the highest point in Salvadoran territory and the third from Honduras.
-Recognized as a key tourist attraction in El Salvador, the reserve is rich in biodiversity, playing host to endangered flora and fauna.
-The cloud forest has some of the rarest plants and animals in the country, including quetzals and other endangered species.
+Located within Reserva Biologica El Pital, the peak marks the highest point in El Salvador and the third highest in Honduras.
+It’s a popular tourist destination due to its rich biodiversity, hosting endangered plants and animals.
+The cloud forest here harbors some of the country’s rarest species, including quetzals and other endangered wildlife.

 The road to the summit is totally unpaved.
-4x4 vehicle required.
-Starting from San Ignacio, in the department of Chalatenango, El Salvador, the road to the summit is 12.9 km long.
+A 4x4 vehicle is required.
+Starting from San Ignacio, in the department of Chalatenango, El Salvador, the road to the summit is 12.9 km (8.01 miles) long.
 Over this distance the elevation gain is 1.705 meters.
 The average gradient is 13.21%.

 Pic: Miguel Guzmán